 Dear Brick Township,

 This is a request for public records made under OPRA and the common law right of access.
+I am not required to fill out an official form.
 Please acknowledge receipt of this message.

 Jessica L. Larney, RMC/CMR